Petersburg Wrongful Death Lawyer

 - Punitive damages

 Most of these damages are intended to compensate surviving family members for their losses.
-Whereas, punitive damages are awarded when a defendant is being punished for their “willful or wanton” behavior that exhibited “a conscious disregard for the safety of others.”
-(Section 8.01-52)
+Punitive damages are awarded when a defendant is being punished for their “willful or wanton” behavior that exhibited “a conscious disregard for the safety of others,” according to Va.
+Code § 8.01-52.

 Why You Need a Petersburg Wrongful Death Lawyer